 Day 2 – Burnie to Stanley

-Get an early start and head out to Table Cape lookout to enjoy a beautiful sunrise over the ocean.
+Day two of our North West Tasmania itinerary has you up early and heading to Table Cape lookout to enjoy a beautiful sunrise over the ocean.

 Drive time: Burnie to Table Cape – 30mins.

 [alert type=”warning” dismiss=”no”]Watch out for the local wildlife during the morning hours.
 Drive slowly.[/alert]